Defibrillators, FAAE News, First Aid Advice

 How a defibrillator works

-How a Defibrillator works – By Scott Whimpey, Director of FAAE, Medic, cert IV TAE and AED Expert
+How does a Defibrillator work – By Scott Whimpey, Director of FAAE, Medic, cert IV TAE and AED Expert

 Most people think defibrillators are a device that only medical people can use.
 No doubt you have seen one of those movies where a doctor yells, “Clear!”, and a large shock is administered to a patient, jolting them into the air.